nsrr/shhs-documentation/pages/08-equipment-shhs1.md

 - Light sensor:  There was a Compumedics light sensor interfaced to the PIB.
 The hook-up tech would calibrate this sensor in the home to ambient room light and darkness to collect a signal for lights off.
 This was not always reliable.

 - Oximetry:  Nonin XPOD Model 3011, proprietary attachment to recording unit.
 Finger sensor 8000J.
 Some sites employed reusable sensors with flexi-fit sensor covers, some sites (Tucson) used disposable finger sensors.
 Both sensors had identical circuitry boards.
 In December of 1995 determined that there was a problem with circuitry board and Nonin sensors being used.
-All units were were modified in January of 1996 to correct the problem with oximetry signals.
+All units were modified in January of 1996 to correct the problem with oximetry signals.

 - No leg EMG sensors were used.
 No Nasal Pressure sensor was used.